-Starting with version 10.0, Aras Innovator selects the language based on user's preferences specified in the browser.
-A multi-lingual property will display either a value in the locale specific language or a value in the default language (English).
+Starting with version 10, Aras Innovator selects the language based on user's preferences specified in the browser.
+A multi-lingual property displays either a value in the locale specific language or a value in the default language (English).

-When inputting values into a multi-lingual field, the value will be saved to the language defined by the session.
-If the session language does not exist in the database, then the value will be saved to the default (English) language.
+When inputting values into a multi-lingual field, the value is saved to the language defined by the session.
+If the session language does not exist in the database, then the value is saved to the default (English) language.